iudex/iudex/README.md

 Both the list of verified accounts and the scores can be queried by the public and used in various way.

-The verification and scoring processes are elected based on voting by the public.
+The verification and scoring processes/algorithms are elected based on voting by the public.
 Therefore new ways to calculate reputation can replace current ones, if the public deems them more appropriate or accurate.